Nyanti feeds us gruel and chicken, then we spread out on the floor so we can grab some sleep.

 Erany directs a Jessica Jones-worthy Look of Fury at Ren, who does his best to pretend he doesn’t see it.
 (Part of me is pleased.
-Initially, I was worried about whether they might be a couple, but that doesn’t appear to be the—)
+Initially, I wasn’t sure if they were a couple, but that doesn’t appear to be the—)

 “Are you ready, Jon?”
 Gyrax is standing by the door-flap, ready to go.

 “Um, yeah.”
-I fumble with my pants, struggling to pull them on over my undies.
+I fumble with my pants, struggling to pull them over my undies while still lying down in my bedroll.
 “Just a second, I’ll be—”

 “Hurry,” Ren calls as he exits the tent.

-I get my stuff together and rush out the door.
+I get dressed, grab my stuff, and rush out the door.

 As we walk through the encampment, I’m struck by the refugees’ ethnic diversity.
-I was raised in San Francisco, a city that emphasized social justice and racial inclusion, so I’m well aware that Lord of the Rings, Game of Thrones, and Dungeons and Dragons are devoid of minorities.
-(Well, D&D had expansions like Al Qadim, Kara Tur, and Maztica, but they were solely for nerds like yours truly).
-Typically, anything fantasy hails from Western Europe, so it feels a little weird (in a good way) to see that Evermoor doesn’t hew to traditional mores.
+I was born and raised in San Francisco—a city that emphasizes social justice and racial inclusion—so I’m well aware that Lord of the Rings, Game of Thrones, and Dungeons and Dragons are devoid of minorities.
+(Well, D&D has expansions like Al Qadim, Kara Tur, and Maztica, but they were solely for super-nerds like yours truly).
+Typically, anything fantasy hails from Western Europe, so it feels a little weird (in a good way) to see that Evermoor transcends traditional mores.

 This bears investigating.

 Gyrax gives me an amused glance.
-“A little different from television fantasy—is that what you mean?”
+“It’s not just humans—the Elves also come in different colors, though all are slender and pleasing to the eye.
+Evermoor is different from television fantasy—is that what you mean?”

 “Good choice of words,” he says.
-“Because you’re right; the story—key-word story—is different.
+“Because you’re right; the story is entirely different.
 The short answer is that much of what you see is a collective hallucination.”

 “Say what?”
 I cock my head.

 “Your environment responds to your deepest desires.
-Not just your world, but the world you share with others as well.
-This is the fundamental principle behind magic and creation.”
+That is the fundamental principle behind magic and creation.”

 “So why haven’t I won the lottery?”
 I counter.

-“If that’s what you wanted in the depths of your soul, it would have happened long ago.
+“If that is what you wanted in the depths of your soul, it would have happened long ago.
 But the fact that it hasn’t…have you heard the saying ‘Be dust upon your breath?’ ”

 I study the sunlit sky, filtered through a lattice of purple-green canopy.
 “It means that a greater part of me—the part that breathes—chose my circumstances.
 And a smaller part of me—the dust—chose to experience them.
-The message is that I should let things unfold in a spirit of readiness, acceptance, and faith.”
+Basically, it means I should let things unfold in a spirit of acceptance and readiness.”